← The Culinary Codex

 • The labor structure of ceremonial cooking — the multi-hour braises, the household labor required to produce a kanduli meal — is evidence of a domestic economy capable of supporting that labor, regardless of how the political-administrative records characterize it.

-• The continuity of preparation through political termination — the same dishes, with the same techniques, in the same household tradition, before and after 1915 — is evidence of the substrate-versus-apex distinction made throughout the Sulu series.
+• The continuity of preparation through political termination — the same family of dishes, with the same techniques, in the same household tradition, across the 1915 termination of the Sultanate as a political institution (a date established by the general historiography of the Carpenter Agreement, sourced outside the early-modern corpus) — illustrates the substrate-versus-apex distinction made throughout the Sulu series.
 The Sultanate as political institution ended.
 The household kitchen did not change its grammar.

 What changed and what did not